Malibu, California: Malibu Bluffs Community Park and Malibu Bluffs Recreation Area

 The Malibu Bluffs Recreation Area surrounds the 6 acre Malibu Bluffs Community Park, whose 10 acre parcel the Santa Monica Mountains Conservancy sold to the city.
 It consists of the Michael Landon Community Center, baseball diamonds, and soccer fields.
-Home of the Malibu Little League (MLL), once the largest youth team sports organization in Malibu.
-(That honor was wrested in the 1990s by Malibu AYSO, a youth soccer organization that shares park space (practice fields).)
-For over 20 years, the State Parks had tried to kick out Malibu Little League's baseball diamonds and tall baseball fences, with the intention of returning the land to its native wetlands and vegetation.
+Home of the Malibu Little League (MLL), Malibu AYSO, are youth soccer organizations that share practice fields.
+For over 20 years, the State Parks planned to return the land to its native wetlands and vegetation.
 A rider to a California state law was written specifically in the 1950s to allow baseball, with its attendant field accoutrements, to continue being played in the state park.
-Several generations of Malibuites worked to keep Malibu Bluffs Park for baseball and soccer.
+Other city parks include Las Flores Creek Park, Malibu Bluffs Park, and Trancas Canyon Park.

 Malibu Legacy Park Project

-A vacant, 20 acre plot of land owned by billionaire Jerry Perenchio was sold to the City of Malibu in 2005 with strict deed restrictions prohibiting any further commercial use.
-Malibu Legacy Park is an ongoing restoration project undertaken by the city with broad community support.
+Malibu Legacy Park is a restoration project undertaken by the city with broad community support.
+A vacant, 20 acre plot of land owned by Jerry Perenchio was sold to the City of Malibu in 2005 with strict deed restrictions prohibiting any further commercial use.
+It had agricultural land with geraniums, other flowers and vegetables planted by the Takahashi family since 1924.
 The state-of-the-art water treatment plant takes stormwater runoff that accumulates in the park to mitigate the stormwater pollution in Malibu Creek, Malibu Lagoon, and Surfrider Beach.
-The Malibu Legacy Park Project responds to critical issues: (1) bacteria reduction by stormwater treatment, (2) nutrient reduction in wastewater management, (3) restoration and development of riparian habitats, and (4) the development of an open space area for passive recreation and environmental education.
-In addition, the Project will be linked by a "linear park" to neighboring Surfrider Beach, Malibu Pier, Malibu Lagoon, and Malibu Bluffs Park.
+The Malibu Legacy Park Project responds to critical issues, including bacteria reduction by stormwater treatment; nutrient reduction in wastewater management; restoration and development of riparian habitats; and the development of an open space area for passive recreation and environmental education.
+In addition, the project will be linked by a "linear park" to neighboring Surfrider Beach, Malibu Pier, Malibu Lagoon, and Malibu Bluffs Park.

 Ball sports are prohibited in the park along with running/jogging and other sports.
 The park includes many educational features, an outdoor classroom, and other informative features which explain the different habitats.

-The park is located east of Webb Way, and between Civic Center Way on the north and PCH to the south.
-It was the site of the annual Labor Day Weekend Kiwanis Club Chili Cook-Off from 1982 to 2009 (in 2010, the Chili Cook-Off and Carnival went on as usual, but moved to still-open land across Civic Center Way, on the Ioki property, at the corner of Civic Center Way and Stuart Ranch Road).
-Further back, it was agricultural land, planted in geraniums, other flowers and vegetables by the Takahashi family since 1924.